LeeCampbell/IntroToRx/content/07_Aggregation.md

 // it returns an IObservable<int> that produces this value.
 ```

-Rx's `Aggregate` doesn't perform all those invocations at once: it invokes the function as each element occurs.
-So the calculations will be spread out over time.
-(If your callback is a _pure function_—one that is unaffected by global variables and other environmental factors, and which will always return the same result for any particular input—this doesn't matter.
+Rx's `Aggregate` doesn't perform all those invocations at once: it invokes the function each time the source produces an element, so the calculations will be spread out over time.
+If your callback is a _pure function_—one that is unaffected by global variables and other environmental factors, and which will always return the same result for any particular input—this doesn't matter.
 The result of `Aggregate` will be the same as if it had all happened in one big expression like the preceding example.
-But if your callback's behaviour is affected by, say, a global variable, or by the current contents of the filesystem, then the fact that it will be invoked when the source produces each value may be more significant.)
+But if your callback's behaviour is affected by, say, a global variable, or by the current contents of the filesystem, then the fact that it will be invoked when the source produces each value may be more significant.

 `Aggregate` has other names in some programming systems by the way.
-It is often referred to as a _fold_.
+Some systems call it `reduce`.
+It is also often referred to as a _fold_.
 (Specifically a _left fold_.
 A right fold proceeds in reverse.
 Conventionally its function takes arguments in the reverse order, so it would look like `s(1, s(2, s(3, s(4, s(5, 0)))))`.
 Rx does not offer a built-in right fold.
 It would not be a natural fit because it would have to wait until it received the final element before it could begin, meaning it would need to hold onto every element in the entire sequence, and then evaluate the entire fold at once when the sequence completes.)
-Some systems call it `reduce`.

 You might have spotted that in my quest to re-implement some of the built-in aggregation operators, I went straight from `Sum` to `Any`.
 What about `Average`?
 It turns out we can't do that with the overloads I've shown you so far.
 And that's because `Average` needs to accumulate two pieces of information—the running total and the count—and it also needs to perform once final step right at the end: it needs to divide the total by the count.
 With the overloads shown so far, we can only get part way there: